Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/README.md

 An initial formal review will be conducted to see if all formal requirements were included in the application.
 A qualitative evaluation will follow, applications will be thoroughly assessed and applicants will likely be required to provide additional information.
-The Evaluation Criteria are outlined in the Program Guidelines.

 #### Application template